davidusb-geek/emhass/docs/mlregressor.md

 # The machine learning regressor

 Starting with v0.9.0, a new framework is proposed within EMHASS.
-It provides a machine learning module to predict values from a csv file using different regression models.
+It provides a machine learning module to predict values from a CSV file using different regression models.

 This API provides two main methods:

 - **fit**: To train a model with the passed data.
-This method is exposed with the `regressor-model-fit` end point.
+This method is exposed with the `regressor-model-fit` endpoint.

 - **predict**: To obtain a prediction from a pre-trained model.
-This method is exposed with the `regressor-model-predict` end point.
+This method is exposed with the `regressor-model-predict` endpoint.

 ## A basic model fit

 To train a model use the `regressor-model-fit` end point.

-Some paramters can be optionally defined at runtime:
+Some parameters can be optionally defined at runtime:

 - `csv_file`: The name of the csv file containing your data.